2025 Copa Libertadores Femenina

 The 2025 Copa CONMEBOL Libertadores Femenina was the 17th edition of the CONMEBOL Libertadores Femenina (also referred to as the Copa Libertadores Femenina), South America's premier women's club football tournament organized by CONMEBOL.
 The competition was held in Argentina from 2 to 18 October 2025.

 Brazilian club Corinthians were the champions, winning their sixth Copa Libertadores Femenina title and third in a row after defeating Colombian club Deportivo Cali on penalty kicks in the final.
-As champions, Corinthians qualified for the inaugural FIFA Women's Champions Cup to be held in 2026.
+As champions, Corinthians qualified for the inaugural FIFA Women's Champions Cup held in 2026.

 Format

 For the group stage, the 16 teams were drawn into four groups.
 Teams in each group played one another in a round-robin basis, with the top two teams of each group advancing to the quarter-finals.
 Starting from the quarter-finals, the teams played a single-elimination tournament.